w3f/Grant-Milestone-Delivery/evaluations/polkadart_4_dsm-w3f.md

 ### Multisig Account

 I ran the example.
-However, I needed to add the package `polkadart_cli` and the 'polkadart' section.
+However, I needed to add the package `polkadart_cli` and the `polkadart` section.
 Could you add this to the `pubspec.yaml`?

 ```
 user@localhost:~/Documents/polkadart/packages/polkadart$ dart run example/multisig_example.dart